Multi-User Endpoints

 $ globus-compute-endpoint start prod_gpu_large

 5. Modify user_config_template.yaml.j2 as appropriate for the resources to make available.
-This file will be interpreted as a Jinja template and will be rendered with user-provided variables to generate the final UEP configuration.
+This file will be interpreted as a Jinja template and will be rendered with user-provided variables to generate the final user endpoint process configuration.
 The default configuration (as created in step 4) has a basic working configuration, but uses the LocalProvider.

-Please look to Example Configurations (all written for single-user use) as a starting point.
+Please look to Example Configurations as a starting point.

 6. Optionally modify user_config_schema.json; the file, if it exists, defines the JSON schema against which user-provided variables are validated.
 Writing JSON schemas is out of scope for this documentation, but we do specifically recognize additionalProperties: true which makes the default schema very permissive: any key not specifically specified in the schema is treated as valid.